Quality Assurance for Manufacturers of Hazardous Area Equipment (QAN & QAR)

 Need more information, or want to request a quote?Contact Us

-DNV certifies manufacturers’ quality systems in compliance with the requirements of the ATEX Directive and the IECEx Scheme.
+A manufacturer’s quality system need to be certified in compliance with the requirements of the ATEX Directive and the IECEx Scheme.
 This is known as a Quality Assurance Notification (QAN) under ATEX and a Quality Assurance Report (QAR) under the IECEx Scheme.

-As well as an EU-type examination certificate, it is a mandatory requirement for ATEX equipment manufacturers to have a Quality Assurance Notification for Category 1 and Category 2 products.
-The Quality Assurance Notification is the continued monitoring of systems and processes in relation to those products in accordance with EN 80079-34.
+As well as an EU-type examination certificate, it is a mandatory requirement for ATEX equipment manufacturers to have a QAN for Category 1 and Category 2 products.
+The QAN is the continued monitoring of systems and processes in relation to those products in accordance with EN 80079-34.

 ATEX equipment manufacturers must comply with the appropriate Annex(es) of the ATEX Directive (IV, V, VI, VII or IX) depending on zone designation of the equipment, if the product(s) are mass produced or a fixed number of units are manufactured, and if ISO 9001 certification is in place.
 If the manufacturer already holds a valid ISO 9001 certificate, the process is a little simpler as many of the fundamental requirements for ISO 9001 and EN 80079-34 overlap.

 It is also a mandatory requirement for manufacturers of IECEx certified equipment to have a documented quality assurance system in place for their products.

 To be given a QAR the manufacturer must ensure compliance with all requirements in IEC 80079-34 and have an ISO 9001 compliant Quality Management System.
 However, as for ATEX QAN, an ISO 9001 certificate is not a mandatory requirement, but is recommended as it does simplify the process.
 As for an ATEX QAN, the IECEx QAR is issued with a three-year validity and published on www.iecex.com.